 a.
 Students who score less than 60% on the Final Examination or who have an overall course average less than 70% will be awarded a grade of "IP" or "F." The "IP" grade will be awarded to those students who took Math 0409 for the 1st time.
-The "F" grade will be awarded to those students who took Math 0409 for the 1st time.
-The "F" grade will be awarded to those students who took Math 0409 for the 1st time.
+The "F" grade will be awarded to those students who are repeating Math 0312.